Struggling in math class? Take a look at the most common reasons students struggle with math - and how to find help

 2) Math always builds upon previous concepts

 Math is built on sequential learning.
 If a student didn’t fully understand a previous lesson's concept, they are likely to struggle when newer concepts are introduced.
 To reduce fractions, students need to know division first; to do algebra, students need to be comfortable with multi-step arithmetic, and so on.
 Unfortunately, many students who are struggling with math feel uncomfortable or embarrassed asking questions in class when their teacher has already moved on to the next lesson.
 Math concepts are like building blocks, and the foundation always needs to be laid before moving forward.
+If the foundation isn't there, the student will struggle in class and may not fully realize why they are struggling with math when their peers seem to be progressing along.

 3) Concepts are learned, but not understood